ananswam/pdfcrop/README.md

 # PDFCrop

 This is a macOS application for cropping PDFs.
+You can download the `.dmg` from [here](https://github.com/ananswam/pdfcrop/releases/download/v0.0.1/PDFCrop.dmg) or build it yourself.

 ## Building and Running